DavidKrau/terraform-provider-simplemdm/docs/resources/customprofile.md

 ### Optional

+- `allowed_macos_architecture` (String) Optional.
+Restricts the profile to a Mac architecture.
+Valid values: any, x86 (Intel), arm (Apple Silicon).
+Defaults to any.
+- `allowed_platforms` (Set of String) Optional.
+An array of operating systems the profile is allowed to be installed on.
+Valid values: macos, ios, ipados, tvos, visionos.
+Defaults to all platforms.
 - `attributesupport` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM will process variables in the uploaded profile.
-Defaults to false
+Defaults to false.
+- `auto_renew_scep_based_certificates` (Boolean) Optional.
+A boolean true or false.
+When enabled, SimpleMDM will automatically re-issue SCEP based certificates in the profile before they expire.
+Cannot be enabled when declarative is enabled.
+Defaults to false.
+- `declarative` (Boolean) Optional.
+A boolean true or false.
+When enabled, this profile will be installed using Declarative Management on any device that has Declarative Management enabled.
+Defaults to false.
 - `escapeattributes` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM escape the values of the custom variables in the uploaded profile.
-Defaults to false
+Defaults to false.
+- `maximum_macos_version` (String) Optional.
+The maximum macOS version (e.g. 15.0) the profile is allowed to be installed on.
+Must be greater than or equal to minimum_macos_version.
+Returns an error if the version is not recognized.
+- `minimum_macos_version` (String) Optional.
+The minimum macOS version (e.g. 14.0) the profile is allowed to be installed on.
+Returns an error if the version is not recognized.
 - `reinstallafterosupdate` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM will re-install the profile automatically after macOS software updates are detected.
-Defaults to false
+Defaults to false.
 - `userscope` (Boolean) Optional.
 A boolean true or false.
 If false, deploy as a device profile instead of a user profile for macOS devices.
 Defaults to true.

 ### Read-Only